 Hypoplasia is a common defect of the enamel resulting from a stress or a combination of stresses occurring during tooth development (Goodman and Rose, 1990).
 It is a permanent, sensitive, but non-specific indicator of stresses either environmental (e.g., drought or nutritional stress; Skinner and Pruetz, 2012; Upex and Dobney, 2012), physiological (e.g., disease or parasitism; Suckling et al., 1986; Rothschild et al., 2001; Niven et al., 2004), and/or psychological (e.g., depression in primates; Guatelli‐Steinberg, 2001).

 Enamel hypoplasia was studied with the naked eye and categorization of the defects followed the Fédération Dentaire Internationale (1982) as linear enamel hypoplasia (LEH), pitted hypoplasia, or aplasia.
-We studied all cheek teeth, both deciduous and permanent, but excluded 62 teeth to avoid false negative and uncalibrated defects, as enamel was obscured (e.g., tooth unerupted in bone, sediment occluding), broken or worn out, or as identification was impossible.
+We studied all cheek teeth, both deciduous and permanent, but excluded 62 teeth to avoid false negative and uncalibrated defects, as enamel was obscured (e.g., tooth unerupted in bone, sediment occluding), broken or worn out, or as identification of the locus was impossible.
 This left 1401 teeth studied for the hypoplasia analysis – 294 milk molars and 1107 permanent premolars and molars – from the nine localities.
 In parallel, qualitative data (tooth locus affected, position of the defect on the crown, and severity) and caliper measurements (distance of the defect from enamel-dentine junction, width if applicable) were taken (details in Supplementary S3).
+This data may give insights into the age at which the defect occurred (locus affected, position on the crown, distance to enamel-dentine junction), and to duration and intensity of the stress (width of the defect), which can in turn help us propose causes (e.g., birth for a defect near the base of the crown on a D4).
 Type of defects recorded, and caliper measurements are illustrated in Figure 2.